-The Management Board operates independently of government and of any individual college or the Ministry of Colleges and Universities.
+The Management Board operates independently of government and of any individual college or the Ministry of Colleges, Universities, Research Excellence and Security.
 It develops policy and oversees the implementation of related processes within its specific mandate.
 Members of the Management Board are drawn from business and industry, higher education facilities in other jurisdictions, student organizations, and from the College system in Ontario.
 This blend of ‘internal’ and ‘external’ membership is in keeping with international best practices for quality assurance agencies.
 Appointments are made on the basis of experience in quality assurance roles and skills identified as being required by the Board as a whole.

 The management board is committed to advancing the quality and standards of career education in Ontario.
 To learn more about our vision and values, please visit our vision & mission page.
 To access our policies and procedures, please visit our policies page.